Skip to main content

 Self-Consumption with Surplus Sale

-You consume what you produce, and sell any excess to EDF OA at a guaranteed rate.
+You consume what you produce and sell excess to EDF OA at a regulated 20-year price.

 • 20-year tariff locked with EDF OA